 ABOUT SALLY STRAND

 A native of Colorado now residing in California, Strand has been exhibiting professionally as an artist for over 35 years.
 Strand was inducted into the Hall of Fame in 2007, the highest commendation of the Pastel Society of America, NY.
-She is the recipient of numerous top awards, including the PSA Master Pastelist distinction and the IAPS Master Circle Honor.
+She is the recipient of numerous top awards, including the PSA Master Pastelist distinction and the IAPS Master Circle Medal.
 Her solo exhibitions in galleries and museums include a one-person retrospective of pastel and oil paintings at the Bakersfield Museum of Art in California.